Skip to Main Content

 After you’ve locked in your retirement plan contributions, it’s a good idea to invest in income-producing investments.

 One such investment is dividend stocks.
-These are stocks that can produce a return like any other stock, but can also pay out a monthly dividend back to investors.
-Dividend stocks are often large, blue-chip companies that might not provide as much return as riskier investments, but can provide safety and income – both critical for any retiree.
+These stocks can produce a return like any other stock, but can also pay out a monthly dividend back to investors.
+Dividend stocks are often large, blue-chip companies that might not provide as much growth as riskier investments, but can provide safety and income — both critical for any retiree.

 Bonds, specifically government bonds, are another income-producing investment that can provide security and extra income to investors who are looking to not have their money simply sitting in cash.